 Can I hire/commission you to illustrate/paint/design something for me?
 I’m available for all sorts of commissions, from comics to portraits.
 Just send me an email outlining the basics of what you want, and we can talk ideas, delivery timelines, and fees.

-What kind of music you like?
-I really like classical music (expecially the Cello, my favourite instrument).
+What kind of music do you like?
+I really like classical music (especially the Cello, my favourite instrument).
 But I also love to thrash my head to a bit of metal or sing along to guilty-pleasure pop songs.
 I was actually in a band for a while.
 As the frontwoman.
 It didn’t turn out.

 What 3 objects would you bring with you on a desert island?
 Paper, colours and a survival kit.